New Caledonia Waterfalls

 We should have visited more waterfalls, but all of the ones we attempted to visit in the North Province required a lot of attention and a good deal of figuring things out (which apparently we didn’t do a good job of in hindsight).
 I guess that was the price we paid for not following our own pre-trip process.

 Nonetheless, just the pursuit of waterfalls allowed us to experience a much more rural and authentic part of this French paradise.
-Even visiting the well-known Chute de la Madeleine let us experience the wild south despite its relative close proximity to cosmopolitan Noumea.
-We hope we’re fortunate enough to make a return trip here to experience more of this country’s charms as well as to correct the waterfalling failures of our trip.
-And even with such setbacks, we can still showcase our humble sampling of the waterfalls that forces you to experience a very different side of New Caledonia that few tourists get to experience…
+We hope we’re fortunate enough to make a return trip here to experience more of this country’s charms as well as to correct the waterfalling failures of our first trip.
+Yet even with such setbacks, we can still showcase our humble sampling of the waterfalls that forces you to experience a very different side of New Caledonia that few tourists get to experience…

 Most Recent Visitor Comments